TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Cluster refers to a group of instances that comprise user's Kubernetes.

 ### Creating Clusters
 To enable Kubernetes, a cluster must be created.
-Go to **Container > Kubernetes** and click **Create Clusters** and a page of creating clusters opens.
-Following items are required to create a cluster:
+Go to **Container > Kubernetes** and click **Create Cluster** and a page of creating clusters opens.
+The following items are required to create a cluster:

 | Item | Description |
 | --- | --- |